About Tourist Development Tax

 Step 1: Determine how you will manage your property

-Determine if your property will be self-managed, agent-managed or company-managed.
-Read Before Getting Started – Property Owners to learn more.
+Determine if your property will be self-managed or agent-managed.
+Read Before Getting Started to learn more.

 Step 2: Create your login